Women's Institute for Leadership Development

 Effective communication skills are important for any leader.
 This experiential workshop will focus on gender communication, communication styles, and the skills needed to be an effective communicator.

-This workshop focuses on what makes a great leader fall.
-The purpose of this workshop is highlight how unresolved issues can become barriers to success.
-Through discussion and personal reflection activities participants will determine what some of their internal barriers might be and create action steps for how to address them.
+The purpose of this workshop is highlight how unresolved emotional issues can become barriers to success.
+Through discussion and personal reflection activities participants will determine what some of their internal barriers might be and make action steps for how to address them.

 Today it takes a lot of planning and negotiating to enhance your career development and opportunities.
 Students will exit this experiential workshop with a variety of strategies including goal setting and career decision making skills, best practices for getting a promotion, and how to establish and start an action plan.